 - “Undocumented Violence: One Undocumented Immigrant’s Story of Domestic Abuse” by CNS reporter Kathryn Klett ’15, which won the National Association of Hispanic Journalists’ award for “Latino Issues-Student Broadcast” at its conference in August.

 Merrill students are also creating their own media enterprises.
 A great example is The Left Bench sports blog.
 Your alma mater is preparing students who are already making their mark on journalism excellence, more so than ever in recent memory.
 We need your help to continue building the finest and most acclaimed journalism college anywhere, right here in the national capital area.
 Please click on the button below to make your year-end 2016 gift.
-Also, please contact our Assistant Dean, Lele Ashworth, at email@example.com if you would like to visit us at Knight Hall or have questions about making a gift to your alma mater, the Philip Merrill College of Journalism at the University of Maryland.
+Also, please contact our Assistant Dean, Katie Aune, at firstname.lastname@example.org if you would like to visit us at Knight Hall or have questions about making a gift to your alma mater, the Philip Merrill College of Journalism at the University of Maryland.

 John J. Seng ’79